0x1iii1ii/Quadcopter-Project-2021-ITC/README.md

 # qc_pro_2020
-This is the quadcopter project using custom MCU STM32.
+This is the quadcopter project using custom MCU STM32 for flight controller.